+In a broad sense meta data or metadata is “data about data.”
 In the web world the term meta data is an important element in optimizing a web page or a website to rank well in the search engines.
-In a broad sense meta data or metadata is “data about data.”

 - The elements are encoded into the page but not actually displayed on the screen when someone views the page.

 In the context of web pages, metadata and meta tags can be used to refer to the title and description of a web page.
 They are frequently referred to as the SEO Title and SEO Description as they are important elements of search engine optimization efforts (SEO).

 - In the visible world, metadata determines what text and link Google displays when your page turns up in a search engines results page (SERP) after someone performs a search.

-The Meta Title Tag or SEO Title is the single most important element on the page for telling the search engines what the page is about and which keywords to focus on.
+The SEO Title Tag or SEO Title is the single most important element on the page for telling the search engines what the page is about and which keywords to focus on.

 Important takeaway: The terms “meta title tag”, “HTML title tag”, “SEO title” and “Page title” generally refer to the same element.
 These terms are frequently used interchangeably and it is mainly a matter of whether they are displayed on the visible web page or encoded and only visible to search engines.

-The Meta Description is a short text string that provides a summary of what the web page is about.
+The SEO Meta Description is a short text string that provides a summary of what the web page is about.
 Search engines such as Google display some or all of the meta description in search results.
-A well written description can influence searchers to click on the link and visit the web page.

-While the meta description does not have a measurable impact on search engine rankings it can have an impact on how many people click through to your website when they see your listing on a search engine results page (SERP).
+The Meta Description does not have a measurable impact on search engine rankings.
+However, it can have a significant impact on how many people click and become website visitors when they see your listing on a search engine results page (SERP).

-- The effective use of targeted keywords in metadata can have a significant impact on a website page ranking better for the targeted keywords.
+1. The effective use of targeted keywords in metadata can have a significant impact on a website page ranking better for the targeted keywords.

-- Well-crafted Page Title and Page Description meta tags can help motivate searchers to click through to your website when they read these items on a search engine results page.
+2. Well-crafted Page Title and Page Description meta tags can help motivate searchers to click through to your website when they read these items on a search engine results page.

-- Missing or incomplete metadata can limit search engines from understanding what a given web page is about and prevent the website page from ranking well for its most important keywords.
+3. Missing or incomplete metadata can limit search engines from understanding what a given web page is about and prevent the website page from ranking well for its most important keywords.

-- Clicks to your web page are more important that just showing up in the search results (impressions).
+4. Clicks to your web page are more important that just showing up in the search results (impressions).
 Writing compelling SEO Titles and SEO Descriptions play an important role in getting people to click through to your website.

-- Put the most important keywords closer to the beginning of the title tag.
+9. Put the most important keywords closer to the beginning of the title tag.